evhub/coconut/DOCS.md

 ##### `_namedtuple_of`

 On Python versions `>=3.6`, `_namedtuple_of` is provided as a built-in that can mimic the behavior of anonymous namedtuple literals such that `_namedtuple_of(a=1, b=2)` is equivalent to `(a=1, b=2)`.
 Since `_namedtuple_of` is only available on Python 3.6 and above, however, it is generally recommended to use anonymous namedtuple literals instead, as they work on any Python version.

+_`_namedtuple_of` is just provided to give namedtuple literals a representation that corresponds to an expression that can be used to recreate them._

 ##### Example